Al-Jazeera says bureau chief detained by Sudanese forces | Politics

 The killings Saturday took place in Khartoum and its twin city of Omdurman.
 The dead included four people killed by gunshots and one who died from being hit by a tear gas canister.
 The 15-year-old who died of his wounds Sunday brought to six the number of fatalities, the doctors committee said.
 Several other protesters were wounded, including from gunshots, it said.

-The rallies, called by the pro-democracy movement, came two days after coup leader Gen. Abdel-Fattah Burhan reappointed himself head of the Sovereign Council, Sudan's interim governing body.
+Saturday's rallies, called by the pro-democracy movement, came two days after coup leader Gen Abdel-Fattah Burhan reappointed himself head of the Sovereign Council, Sudan's interim governing body.
 Thursday's move angered the pro-democracy alliance and frustrated the United States and other countries that have urged the generals to reverse their coup.

+The newly appointed body held its first meeting, chaired by Gen Burhan Sunday in Khartoum, the council said on its Facebook page.

 The pro-democracy movement condemned “the excessive use of force” against the protesters Saturday.
 The Forces for the Declaration of Freedom and Change said their struggle to establish a full civilian government “will not stop” and called for mass demonstrations on Wednesday.